 - 1 cup frozen or fresh blueberries, divided

 - 1 tablespoon honey

 Drain the silken tofu to remove excess water (silken tofu has a high water content).

 Peel and slice the banana.
 Place on a baking sheet and freeze for about 15 minutes (this helps make the smoothie thicker).

 Blend the banana, tofu, and soy milk for 30 seconds in a blender.

 Add 1/2 cup of the blueberries and process until smooth.
 Add the remaining blueberries, the honey, and ice cubes, if using, and process again until smooth.

-By freezing the banana and using frozen blueberries, you probably won't have to add any ice cubes to this smoothie and makes this a great recipe for any time of year and not just when blueberries are at their peak.
-You can also swap out the blueberries for strawberries if you like, or try this smoothie with peaches, or other favorite fruit.
-Maple syrup is also a good substitute for the honey if need be.
+- By freezing the banana and using frozen blueberries, you probably won't have to add any ice cubes to this smoothie and makes this a great recipe for any time of year and not just when blueberries are at their peak.

 Silken Vs. Regular Tofu